RomlinGroup/Flatpack/README.md

 ## DATASET.md 📖

-[DATASET.md](https://dataset.md) is our meticulously crafted Markdown template, established to act as a universal standard for encapsulating the essentials of any dataset.
+[DATASET.md](https://dataset.md) is our meticulously crafted Markdown template (under development), established to act as a universal standard for encapsulating the essentials of any dataset.
 By streamlining the documentation process, this template ensures that all relevant details about the dataset are easily accessible, facilitating seamless utilization and collaboration.

 ## Micro-LLMs 🤏